goodrain/rainbond-console/chart/README.md

 ### Rainbond Console

-* Use helm install Rainbond-Console in kubernetes
+* This helm chart is not in being maintained, Move to the new Github https://github.com/goodrain/rainbond-chart